gdagstn/swatcheR/README.md

 plotWithPal(link = "https://upload.wikimedia.org/wikipedia/commons/thumb/e/ea/Van_Gogh_-_Starry_Night_-_Google_Art_Project.jpg/2560px-Van_Gogh_-_Starry_Night_-_Google_Art_Project.jpg", bg = "white")
 ```

 <img width="596" alt="Screenshot 2022-06-04 at 5 55 41 PM" src="https://user-images.githubusercontent.com/21171362/171994345-3cfcf103-d3cd-4ff4-bae4-7696bcb33a4b.png">

 As you can see the palette changes slightly, because the k-means search has a stochastic component to it, although this is mitigated by using 100 restarts.

+The user can optionally decide whether to apply filters to color brightness (luminance) and saturation (chroma), and how much these filters remove in proportion to the luminance/chroma value distribution.

+## Different reference spaces

-If you want to use a different reference space you can build your own using `makeReferenceSpace()`:
+The package comes with a reference space built on 2000 clusters in DIN99 space.
+However, if you want to use a different reference space, you can build your own using `makeReferenceSpace()`:

 ```
 lab_1500 = makeReferenceSpace(k = 1500, space = "LAB")
 ```

-The available options are CIELab ("LAB") and DIN99 ("DIN99").
+The available options at the moment are CIELab ("LAB") and DIN99 ("DIN99").

 # Benchmarking